archesproject/arches-lingo/README.md

 - Introduces the Arches Lingo UI, a dedicated, custom experience for creating and managing thesauri and their terms including:
   - Hierarchy viewer for exploring thesauri hierarchically
   - Basic search for finding terms in thesauri
-  - Scheme and Concept reports and editors for editing thesauri and their terms
+  - Basic Scheme and Concept reports and editors for editing thesauri and their terms

+### 1.0.0 beta (Released September 2025)

+- Improves the Arches Lingo UI with improved hierarchy viewer and search
+- Extends the Scheme and Concept reports and editors with additional fields and features

-### 1.0.0 beta (To Be Released September 2025)
+### 1.0.0 (To Be Released March 2025)

 - Adds support for managing scheme and concept lifecycles including
   - Publishing schemes and their concepts to create new versions of schemes
   - Managing the automatic generation and assignment of friendly identifiers and URIs for schemes and concepts
   - Deprecating concepts and schemes
 - Adds support for bulk import and export of thesauri and their terms as SKOS RDF

-### 1.0.0 (To Be Released December 2025)

 - Enhances the Lingo UI with user dashboards
-- Adds support for additional import/export formats
 - Advanced search and filtering capabilities for thesauri and their terms
 - Allow users to view edit log for thesauri and their terms and revert changes as part of a draft edit
+- Saved searches and search results for managing lists of terms

+### Future Releases

+- Adds support for additional import/export formats
 - Public search interface for searching over published thesauri and their terms even during draft edits

-### Future Releases

 - SPARQL endpoint for querying thesauri and their terms
 - Support for splitting and merging concepts within thesauri
-- Saved searches and search results for managing lists of terms
 - A "candidate scheme" for managing terms before they are added to a thesaurus
 - Managing hierarchies of additional models:
   - People and groups